jacnils/ssock/README.md

 - (Basic) HTTP body parser, including headers and body.
 - IPv4 and IPv6 support
 - TCP and UDP support
+- DNS resolution*
 - Network interface enumeration
 - Exceptions for errors
 - Inheritable classes for easy extension
 - C++23
+- No dependencies*

+*DNS resolution requires resolv, and you may need to link against it on some systems.

 Still missing: